threedworld-mit/tdw/Documentation/lessons/objects_and_scenes/raycast.md

 Suppose we want to add a bowl to the scene and put an object in the bowl. [`Bounds` output data](bounds.md) alone is insufficient for this because it will tell us the y (height) value of the bottom of the bowl but not y value for the top side of the interior surface.

-In the below examples, we'll  first learn how to raycast and then use the raycast data to place an object (in this case, a cabinet) adjacent to a wall.
+In the below examples, we'll  first learn how to raycast and then use the raycast data to place an object in a bowl.

 To start, we'll create a scene with a bowl and enable image capture: